whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-10-The-Planner-Society-Subscription-Box-July-2016-Review.md

 If you're a planner addict such as myself, you know how it can be so fun to decorate your planners with cute and useful adornments.
 It's so addicting, I just can't seem to have enough of it!

-I'm always on the lookout for cool and interesting subscription boxes, especially for planners and that's when I found out about The Planner Society.
-This box has a huge following and have been getting great reviews, I knew I just had to subscribe!
+I'm always on the lookout for cool and interesting subscription boxes, especially for planners and that's when I found out about [The Planner Society Kit](http://www.scarletlime.com/plannersociety15.html){:target="_blank"}.
+This box was created by Christy Tomlinson who is a talented designer and personally designs all the artwork for the items in this box.
+With a huge following and the fact that this box has been getting great reviews, I knew I just had to subscribe!

 <br>